How much is your case worth?Get a free case evaluation

 Injured in a San Francisco bicycle accident?
 We may be able to help.

 Traffic accidents involving bicycles present an immense amount of risk to the rider, and often result in a long, costly path to recovery.
 If you’re looking for the right San Francisco bicycle accident lawyer for your case, you’ve come to the right place.
-The attorneys at Avrek have an impeccable track record in the states of California, Arizona, and Nevada, with more than $750,000,000 recovered for clients in over 10,000 cases.
+The attorneys at Avrek have an impeccable track record with more than $1 Billion recovered for clients in over 45,000 cases.
 Contact us or fill out a form for a free consultation – we’re here to help!